msndvlpr/porsche_ebike/README.md

-# PORSCHE EBIKE PERFORMANCE Coding Challenge
+# PORSCHE E-BIKE Performance Coding Challenge

 ## Overview
-This project is a Flutter-based application for vehicle auctions, where users can search for vehicles by VIN, view auction details, and authenticate using a repository-based authentication system.
-It also supports caching mechanisms, dark theme and also UI state handling for improved user experience in case of network success or failures.
+This project is a Flutter-based application for Porsche Ebikes Performance diagnostic purposes, where technician users can connect to an ebike via Bluetooth or USB interface and fetch the bike data and diagnostic information in a real-time basis.
+The application is designed and tested to run on MacOS as mentioned in the requirement document (Windows or MacOS).
+The application has several features including scanning and finding available USB and BLE devices, fetching diagnostic information via stream, authentication, dark mode etc.

+## Project Assumptions
+This project has been fully developed and tested on MacOS only.
+According to the challenge requirements, either of MacOS and Windows were the supported platforms.
+However, I did not have access to a Windows machine during development, so full compatibility on Windows could not be verified but can be easily provided.
+While the application may run on other platforms, please note that it is officially tested and guaranteed to work on macOS.

-## Features
+## Technical Features
 - **User Authentication**: Uses an Authentication Repository and a mocked HTTP handler.
-Authentication is simulated with random success/failure responses.
+Authentication is simulated based on a random username and password, and based on any user input login will be succeffull.
 - **VIN/Vehicle Search**: User can search for vehicles using a VIN.
 Based on the VIN, the user may get a full match or a list of similar vehicles.
 - **Auction Data**: Users can select vehicles and view their auction details.
 - **Caching**: Data is cached per VIN in the `VehicleSearchScreen` and per External ID (EID) in the `VehicleSelectionScreen`.